 Outside of Metro Manila, there are many more designated ecozones to choose from, including:

-Other industries that may apply under the PEZA include those involved in tourism (including medical tourism), agro-industrial businesses, logistics and warehousing services, and utility companies.
+Aside from service providers, other industries that may apply under the PEZA include those involved in tourism (including medical tourism), agro-industrial businesses, logistics and warehousing services, software development, and utility companies.

 To qualify for the program, a business entity must comply with the requirements from PEZA which vary depending on the applicant’s industry.
 For those engaged in IT-BPO services, these are the requirements they need to submit for approval: